 In any case, first impressions last.
 Do you want your player's first opinion of your game to be that it is boring, derivative and patronising?
 There are so many things that can be done to elevate the situation and offer a smooth transition into your game and its great content.

 What do you think makes a great tutorial?
 Did I miss anything, or get anything wrong?
-Be sure to let me know in the comments!
+Hit me up on Twitter and let me know your thoughts!